The user enters a seed phrase, a benefactor key, and a

 beneficiary key.

-form a combined key.
+form a single combined password, which PBKDF2 stretches

 Key Derivation: